ue4plugins/NdiMedia/README.md

 ## Prerequisites

-All required header files and libraries for supported platforms are included in this plug-in.
-If you'd like to make modifications to this plug-in, download the latest version of the NDI SDK from the Newtek web site for updated documentation and files.
+Strarting with 4.19, the required NDI header files and libraries are no longer included in this plug-in.
+Instead you must download and install the NewTek SDK for your platform.
+Verify that the *NDI_SDK_DIR* environment variable is set on your computer.
+Follow the NDI SDK Documentation for installation instructions.

+The users of your project must have the NDI Redist package for the desired target platform package installed.
+It contains the NDI run-time libraries that are required for this plug-in to work.
+You should bundle the redistributable package installer with your project installer.
+Installation of the NDI SDK is not necessary on end user machines.

 ## Dependencies